-The Committee reviews the overall risk management philosophy, guidelines and major policies for effective risk management, including the risk profile, risk tolerance level and risk strategy.
+The Committee sets the overall risk management philosophy, approves risk management frameworks and major policies, as well as reviews the risk profile, risk tolerance level and risk strategy of the Bank for effective risk management.
 The Committee reviews the scope, effectiveness and objectivity of Group Risk Management and the risk reports that monitor and control risk exposures.
 It also oversees the establishment and operation of an independent risk management system for identifying, measuring, monitoring, controlling and reporting risks on an enterprise-wide basis, including ensuring the adequacy of risk management practices for material risks.
-The Chief Risk Officer has a direct reporting line to the Committee as well as to the CFO.
+The Chief Risk Officer has a direct reporting line to the Committee as well as to the CEO.

-Activities performed by Risk Management Committee are also described under the caption "Risk Management" on pages 84 to 94.
+Activities performed by the Risk Management Committee are also described under the section on Risk Management on pages 103 to 113.